 - MANGANESE – This promotes healthy growth of your plant.
 It tends to occur when soil pH is acidic.
 Signs of manganese deficiency are browning and yellowing of leaf tissue.
 It is best not to attempt to administer organic amendments to increase manganese levels in your soil, as excess dosages can be highly toxic in your soil and produce.

-- AERATION – Well-granulated, light and loamy soil will allow air into your potting mix, making it easy for tender roots to reach out, while also improving microbial activity.
-Increase aeration in Clay or Silty Soils by amending your Potting Mix with natural minerals like Vermiculite Granules.
-For a finer effect in aeration, especially for germination or micro-green growing, use Vermiculite Dust.
+- FOR BETTER AERATION – Well-granulated, light and loamy soil will allow air into your potting mix, making it easy for tender roots to reach out, while also improving microbial activity.
+Increase aeration in Clay or Silty Soils by amending your Potting Mix with natural minerals like Vermiculite Granules, Pumice Stone, Clay Balls & Perlite.
+For a finer effect in aeration, especially for germination or micro-greens, use Vermiculite Dust.

-- Compost, during its various stages of decomposition, moves from highly acidic to neutral states.
-Once thoroughly decomposed and integrated in your soil, it will not change pH levels but will buffer your soil, enhancing the ability of your plant to absorb elements, irrespective of the existing pH level.
+What about Compost?
+Compost, during its various stages of decomposition, moves from highly acidic to neutral states.
+Once thoroughly decomposed and integrated in your soil, it will not change pH levels but acts as a humus-rich buffer, facilitating good microbial activity and enhancing the ability of roots to absorb elements, irrespective of the existing pH level.

-- Other amendments have negligible impact on soil pH levels.
+What about other Soil Amendments?
+Other amendments have negligible to no impact on soil pH level

 What quantities of soil amendments are needed?